 This benefit is not included in the results presented in this valuation.
 More information on this benefit is available on the CalPERS website.

 Appendix C - Participant Data

-- Summary of Valuation Data 73

-- Active Members 74
+- Active Members 75

-- Transferred and Separated Members 75
+- Transferred and Separated Members 76

-- Retired Members and Beneficiaries 76
+- Retired Members and Beneficiaries 77